flenniken/statictea/docs/vartypes.md

 # Statement

-A Statement object stores the statement text and where it starts in the template file.
+Statement object stores the statement text, the line number and its line ending.

 * text -- a line containing a statement without the line ending
-* lineNum -- line number in the file starting at 1 where the statement starts.
+* lineNum -- line number in the file where the statement starts (the first line is 1) statement starts.
-* ending -- the line ending, either n or rn
+* ending -- the line ending, either linefeed (\n) or carriage return and linefeed (\r\n).

 ```nim
 Statement = object